-In order to make employees work well, it is rather important that they are rewarded when they perform tasks in a satisfactory manner or when they achieve a particular target.
-In addition to being rewarded if you wish for them to work positively through the project, it is important to give employees good incentives which they look forward to in the time to come.
+In order to make employees work well, it’s rather important that they reward when they perform tasks in a satisfactory manner or when they achieve a particular target.
+And In addition, to reward if you wish for them to work positively through the project, it is important to give employees good incentives which they look forward to in the time to come.

 Difference Between Bonus and Incentive: